Audiveris/audiveris/docs/_pages/ui_tools/add_inter.md

 by specifying the target inter shape.
 The precise location and bounds of the new inter is defined by the underlying set of pixels.

+This method of selecting a glyph to "assign" an Inter on it, requires of course that a **suitable glyph** be available.
+In you can't find any such glyph, you'll have to drag n' drop the desired shape from the shape palette instead.
+{: .nota-bg}

-Knowing the target location is not always sufficient to detect the Inter target staff.
+Also, knowing the target location is not always sufficient to detect the Inter **target staff**.
 Several heuristics are used by the software, but if they fail you will be prompted for the target staff: